ai-coder-l/helmet-detection-yolov8/README.md

+## helmet-detection

+This project aims to detect helmets in images and videos using the YOLOv8 object detection algorithm.
+It provides a script that takes a folder path as input, detects helmets in all the images and videos within that folder, and saves annotated images and a CSV file with detection information in an output folder.

+<img src="https://github.com/meryemsakin/helmet-detection/blob/main/allresults.jpeg" width="500" height="300">

 ## Project Objective:

-<img src="https://github.com/meryemsakin/helmet-detection/blob/main/allresults.jpeg" width="500" height="300">

-The project involved creating a script for detecting helmets in images and videos using the YOLOv8 object detection algorithm.
-The script was designed to take a folder path as input and detect helmets in all the images and videos contained within that folder.
-The script then saved the annotated images and a CSV file containing information about the detections in a separate output folder.
+The objective of this project is to detect helmets in images and videos using the YOLOv8 object detection algorithm.
+The project workflow involves loading the pre-trained YOLOv8 model, resizing input frames, passing them through the model for object detection, visualizing the detections, and storing the results in annotated images and a CSV file.

 ```
 python main.py <folder-path-containing-images>